koulanurag/minimal-marl/README.md

 ## Contributing
 Contributions are always welcome!

 Feel free to send a `pull-request` if you would like to add a new algorithm or further optimize an existing algorithm.
-If adding a new algorithm, it will be nice if it could be tested with ma-gym to maintain consistency.
+Also, If adding a new algorithm, please start by raising an `issue` and it will be nice if it could be tested with `ma-gym` to maintain consistency.